ccswbs/UoGd7-Training/wysiwyg-editor.md

 `insert image of link icon`
 3. Insert the URL that you want to link to:
     1. External links - use a link copied from the browser *i.e. www.uoguelph.ca*.
-    2. Internal links - use the page name copied from the browser *psychology/faq-page* and ensure the protocol is selected to < other >
+    2. Internal links - use the page name copied from the browser *content/sample-page-one* and ensure the protocol is selected to < other >

-For more details, refer to the quick reference [How to Meet WCAG 2.0.](http://www.w3.org/WAI/WCAG20/quickref/)